OracleCPS/Visual-Builder-Cloud-Service_VBCS/workshops/workshop-template/LabGuide100.md

 **_To log issues_**, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.

 ## Objectives
-- Create Web Application
+- For this workshop, we will create a Web Application that lists out Countries and information specific to a certain country when a country row is clicked on, as shown below:

+- The following actions need to be done for this project:
-    - Build Front-End
+    - Build a Front-End
     - Configure REST API connections
     - Implement logic using Action Chains
     - Manage Data Flow through a combination of Variables, Event Listeners and Action Chains

 ## Required Artifacts
 - The following lab requires an Oracle Cloud account as well as an instance of VBCS already created

 ## Create the Web Application Project